uwhpsc-2016/syllabus/AskingQuestions.md

 (... rest of the issue text ...)
 ```

 into the issue creation text box just in case we do not receive notification that your issue has been created.
+Again, **make sure this issue is created in the repository titled `homeworkn-yourgithubusername`, not in `homeworkn`**.

 It is preferrable that you have pushed your code to your private GitHub repository so the instructor and teaching assistants can view your results thus far and better comment on your solution approach.